rogs-lv/DbConnectionFactory/README.md

 # DbConnectionFactory - a way to connect with differents databases

-Creation of different database connections using the factory pattern
+Creation of different database connections using the factory pattern.
+This package was created to work primarily with dapper ORM and is currently only available for .NET Core 7.0.

 ## Package